brianloveswords/hookshot/README.md

 e.g., `bin/install 192.168.100.100 shhh-secret /srv/app/provision.yml`

-This will install `deployer` to `/usr/local/bin/deployer` and sets up an upstart configuration for it that automatically starts the deployer on system boot.
-The normal upstart commands can be used to control the
+This will install `deployer` to `/usr/local/bin/deployer` and provides an upstart configuration that starts the deployer on system boot.
+The normal upstart commands can be used to control the service:
-service:

 ```bash
 $ sudo <start|stop|restart|status> deployer